panva/node-oidc-provider/docs/README.md

   // - ctx.oidc.refreshToken.rar (previously returned from rarForAuthorizationCode and later assigned to the refresh token)
   // - ctx.oidc.params.authorization_details (unparsed authorization_details from the body params in the Access Token Request)
   // - ctx.oidc.grant.rar
-  throw new Error('features.richAuthorizationRequests.rarForRefreshTokenResponse not implemented');
+  throw new Error(
+    'features.richAuthorizationRequests.rarForRefreshTokenResponse not implemented',
+  );
 }
 ```